Michael Bunting: Arizona Coyotes (2015–2021)

-The Arizona Coyotes made Bunting their fourth-round pick, 117th overall, in the 2014 NHL Entry Draft.
+The Arizona Coyotes made Bunting their fourth-round pick, 117th overall, in the 2014 NHL entry draft.
 He signed a three-year entry-level contract with the Coyotes on July 23, 2015.
 Bunting made the jump to the Coyotes' professional ranks in the 2015–16 season with the Springfield Falcons of the American Hockey League (AHL).
-The Coyotes briefly assigned him to the ECHL's Rapid City Rush early in the season but he returned in time to record his first AHL goal in a game against the Providence Bruins on December 6, 2015.
+The Coyotes briefly assigned him to the ECHL's Rapid City Rush early in the season where he scored his first professional goal, before returning him to Springfield.
+He finished the season with 11 goals and 25 points with the Falcons.
+The following season the Coyotes transferred their AHL affiliate to the Tucson Roadrunners.
+In the 2017–18 season with Tucson, Bunting scored 23 goals and 43 points, tied for first on the team in goals and third in points.

 Bunting became a restricted free agent after the expiry of his entry-level contract.
 He signed a one-year, two-way deal to stay with the Coyotes on July 14, 2018.
-While playing with the Tucson Roadrunners in the 2018–19 season, Bunting made his 200th AHL appearance on October 13, 2018, in a game against the Bakersfield Condors.

-The Coyotes recalled Bunting to the NHL for the first time on December 8, 2018.
+While playing with the Roadrunners in the 2018–19 season, Bunting made his 200th AHL appearance on October 13, 2018, in a game against the Bakersfield Condors.
+The Coyotes recalled Bunting to the NHL for the first time on December 7, 2018.
 At the time, he ranked second on the Roadrunners with 18 points in 20 games.
 Bunting scored his first NHL goal in his debut, beating Boston Bruins goaltender Tuukka Rask in the second period of a 4–3 Coyotes loss on December 11, 2018.
+He was returned to Tucson on December 17 after appearing in four games.
+He was recalled again on January 9, 2019, February 6 and February 17, bouncing between the AHL and NHL.
+He only appeared in one more NHL game that season.
+Bunting was named to the 2019 AHL All-Star Classic in January 2019.
+On March 14, he became the first member of the Roadrunners to reach 100 points with the team.

-After spending the entire 2019–20 season with the Roadrunners, Bunting returned to the Coyotes' lineup on March 31, 2021, and spent the rest of the 2020–21 season in the NHL.
+Bunting spent the entire 2019–20 season with the Roadrunners.
+He opened the 2020–21 season again in the AHL and was named the AHL player of the week for ending on February 14, 2021.
+Bunting returned to the Coyotes' lineup on March 31, 2021, and spent the rest of the 2020–21 season in the NHL.
 He registered a goal and an assist in his season debut, a 9–3 Coyotes loss to the Colorado Avalanche, before scoring his first NHL hat-trick against the Los Angeles Kings on April 5, 2021.
+He played the first fourteen games of his career away from home, setting an NHL record.
+In his first home game in Phoenix on April 17, Bunting scored a goal.
 Despite playing just 21 games with the Coyotes in 2020–21, Bunting ultimately tied with Nick Schmaltz for sixth on the team with 10 goals.